Head over Heels (American TV series): Production

-Connie Stevens was removed from the show due to a "creative change".

 Montrose Productions produced Head over Heels in association with Jeff Franklin Productions and Columbia TriStar Television.
 Jeff Franklin was the show's creator and executive producer.
 Referring to Franklin's work on the sitcom Full House, Dusty Saunders of the Rocky Mountain News wrote: "I still wonder if Franklin isn't ridding himself of a lot of sexual TV frustration, after all those years with fictional giddy family members."
 Andrew Gottlieb co-produced the series, and Vince Cheung and Ben Montanio were consulting producers.
 Despite being set in Miami Beach, Head over Heels was filmed in Los Angeles.
 Matthew Diamond directed three episodes, and Amanda Bearse and Asaad Kelada did one episode apiece.
 Jonathan Wolf and Paul Buckley composed the series's music.

 During production, Connie Stevens was set to play the Baldwins' mother in a recurring role.
 A writer for Turner Classic Movies described the show as "resurrect[ing] [Stevens's] acting career".
 Although United Paramount Network (UPN) had ordered Head over Heels due to Stevens, the network removed her from the project following what it described as "a creative change".
 In the series's original pilot episode, the mother is the dating agency's original owner who passes it on to her sons.
 A "cavorting bimbo of a mother", she has a relationship with a Hispanic personal trainer and frequently talks about having sex with him.
 References to the dating company's history and the Baldwins' involvement were removed from the series.
 For the second version of the pilot, LaRue was added to the show after her character (Maria Santos) was removed from the soap opera All My Children.